AnubisSec/anubissec.github.io/_posts/2019-04-12-What-I-Learned-This-Week.md

 So as you can see this is very similar but notice a few key things:

-1.)
-We have declared a variable before the function, `add` 2.)
-This variable has a value of a function
+- We have declared a variable before the function, `add`
+- This variable has a value of a function

 Now if we wanted to use this, we would do something like `fmt.Println(add(24,22))`.
 What this would do is just add the numbers `24` and `22` and print out the result.
-One of the most valuable reasons to use anonymous functions is that, as soon as the parameters have returned, and the function is called again, the paramaters are written over each time it's called.
-So this way, we don't need to reassign any variable within an anonymous function any time it's called multiple times.
+One of the most valuable reasons to use anonymous functions is that, as soon as the parameters have returned, and the function is called again, the paramaters are written over.
+This way, we don't need to reassign any variable within an anonymous function any time it's called multiple times.
 Take a look at this other example pulled from `Go By Example`:

 ```go
 func intSeq() func() int {